Okay, so on to the photos. First off, some commentary.

 [Note also, Notre Dame de Paris in the background.
 This was on the corner of our block.]

-On the outskirts, you've got the people who set up on the sidewalks and side streets, capitalizing on the shoppers headed to the heart of the district.
-It is a warren of streets and alleys with pretty much everything for sale.
+On the outskirts, you've got the people who set up on the sidewalks and side streets,

 And cemetaries.